Preview – 2018 Toyota Grand Prix of Long Beach

 By Dylan Reynolds, The Open Wheel

-The Verizon IndyCar Series returns this weekend to glitzy Long Beach for the 43rd Toyota Grand Prix of Long Beach.
-The Open Wheel will be covering the action all weekend so stay tuned to this site and our Twitter page @openwh33l for all of the latest news.
+The INDYCAR season continues this weekend with the Verizon IndyCar Series Toyota Grand Prix of Long Beach.
+The Open Wheel will be on-site covering the action all weekend so stay tuned to this site and our Twitter page @openwh33l for all of the latest news.

 Photo by Chris Owens/INDYCAR